Ship breaking: Health risks

-Even poor occupational safety record at Alang, the world's largest ship recycling destination, underlines the risks of the ship breaking industry.
-Poor worker safety has led to a number of accidents and dozens of workers deaths at the Alang yards over the years.
+Even poor occupational safety record at Alang, the world's largest ship recycling destination, underlines the risks of the shipbreaking industry.
+Poor worker safety has led to a number of accidents and dozens of workers' deaths at the Alang yards over the years.
 According the IndustriALL Global Union affiliate, Alang Sosiya Ship Recycling and General Workers' Association (ASSRGWA), between January 2009 and October 2012, at least 54 workers had died in work-related accidents at the Alang shipbreaking yards.
 Besides worker unions, such frequent accidents due to poor safety standards at Alang have also attracted EU scrutiny.

 In Alang, safety awareness drives with hoardings, posters, films as well as training programmes for different categories of workers under the Safety Training and Labour Welfare Institute, safety evaluation by external teams, personal protective equipment (PPEs) including gloves, gumboot, goggles and masks are provided to workers to mitigate the hazards of their work.
-In addition to this, GMB has also included regular medical examinations of workers exposed to bio-hazardous materials, provision of medical facilities at the Red Cross Hospital in Alang, mobile medical vans and health awareness programmes.
+In addition to this, GMB has also included regular medical examinations of workers exposed to biohazardous materials, provision of medical facilities at the Red Cross Hospital in Alang, mobile medical vans and health awareness programmes.

 Several United Nations committees are increasing their coverage of ship-breakers' human rights.
 In 2006, the International Maritime Organisation developed legally binding global legislation which concerns vessel design, vessel recycling and the enforcement of regulation thereof and a 'Green Passport' scheme.
-Water-craft must have an inventory of hazardous material before they are scrapped, and the facilities must meet health & safety requirements.
+Watercraft must have an inventory of hazardous material before they are scrapped, and the facilities must meet health and safety requirements.
 The International Labour Organization created a voluntary set of guidelines for occupational safety in 2003.
 Nevertheless, Greenpeace found that even pre-existing mandatory regulation has had little noticeable effect for labourers, due to government corruption, yard owner secrecy and a lack of interest from countries who prioritise economic growth.
 There are also guards who look out for any reporters.
 To safeguard worker health, the report recommends that developed countries create a fund to support their families, certify carriers as 'gas-free' (i.e. safe for cutting) and to remove toxic materials in appropriate facilities before export.
 To supplement the international treaties, organisations such as the NGO Shipbreaking Platform, the Institute for Global Labour and Human Rights and ToxicsWatch Alliance are lobbying for improvements in the industry.